Now, people consume twice the amount of content on a mobile than they do on a desktop.

 PWAs are now compatible with all mobile and desktop browsers, but they can struggle to provide a seamless end user experience if accessed using anything other than a Chrome browser.
 This could put you at a disadvantage if your users are primarily Apple users.

-At Make IT Simple, we work with companies to identify the best app option for your business.
+If you outsource your mobile app development to Make IT Simple, we will work with you to identify the best app option for your business.
 Often, we start by asking four simple questions:

 We then evaluate your business to ensure that, whatever approach we use, you end up with a quick, responsive and reliable app.